Beijing, northern cities boost recovery efforts after typhoon disaster | Science-Environment

 - China

-Beijing and nearby cities stepped up rescue and recovery work on Tuesday after rains and widespread flooding brought by remnants of Typhoon Doksuri disrupted utility services and food supplies and claimed at least 11 lives.
-Beijing's Fangshan district said it will deploy helicopters to drop off food, drinking water and emergency supplies to villages in mountainous areas that have been cut off.
+Beijing and nearby cities stepped up rescue and recovery work on Tuesday after rains and widespread flooding brought by remnants of Typhoon Doksuri disrupted utility services and food supplies and claimed at least 20 lives.
+Beijing's Fangshan district said it would deploy helicopters to drop off food, drinking water and emergency supplies to villages in mountainous areas that have been cut off.

 In nearby Tianjin, where rain has become intermittent, 35,000 people have been evacuated from homes and the local government fortified river banks and stepped up the inspection and repairs of power, water and communications lines.
 Food delivery giant Meituan also added staff and extended delivery times as orders for vegetables, meat and eggs rose 50% on its app and overall shopping increased 20%, media reported.

-The death toll rose to 11 on Tuesday, with another 13 missing, Beijing Daily reported.
-Two of the victims died during rescue and relief operations, the newspaper said.
+The death toll in Beijing rose to 11 on Tuesday with 13 people still missing, while in neighbouring Hebei province, nine people died and six were missing.
 President Xi Jinping demanded thorough search and rescue efforts for those missing or trapped, instructing authorities to minimise casualties and restore living conditions to normal as soon as possible, state media reported.

 The finance ministry also announced it would allocate 110 million yuan ($15 million) for rescue work in the Beijing-Tianjin-Hebei region.
 Doksuri, one of the strongest storms to hit China in years, weakened as it rolled inland and dumped non-stop precipitation in northern cities over a few days.
 Authorities have warned risks of further floods and other geological disasters remained.

-Localised thunderstorms and strong winds were forecast on Tuesday for Beijing, neighbouring city Tianjin and Hebei province, state broadcaster CCTV said, as rainfall stretched into a fourth day.
+Localised thunderstorms and strong winds were forecast on Tuesday for Beijing, Tianjin and Hebei, state broadcaster CCTV said, as rainfall stretched into a fourth day.
 Rivers have swollen to dangerous levels, prompting Beijing to use a flood storage reservoir for the first time since it was built 25 years ago.
 As of Monday night, China's capital city had sealed off over 100 mountain roads and evacuated more than 52,000 people from their homes.

 Several subway lines in the capital, including trains in western suburbs, were suspended on Tuesday.
 Beijing's Mentougou district in the west saw dramatic damage a day before, after torrential rains turned roads into rivers, sweeping cars away.
 Nearly 400 flights were cancelled on Tuesday and hundreds delayed at Beijing's two airports, tracker app Flight Master showed.